seapagan/bundle-repo/README-cratesio.md

   at this time, though I may add support for others in the future.
 - **XML Output**: Generates an XML file (`packed-repo.xml`) that contains the entire repository structure and file details.
+- **Global and local configuration files**: Allows you to set default values globally and override them on a per-project basis.
+All settings can be further overridden by command line options.

 This tool is currently under active development, and more features will be implemented quickly.
 Please **star** this repository to stay updated on new